Poston War Relocation Center: Written accounts

-A camp newspaper Poston Chronicle (formerly Official information bulletin, then Official daily press bulletin) was published between May 1942 and October 1945.
+A camp newspaper, the Poston Chronicle (formerly Official information bulletin, then Official daily press bulletin) was published weekly between May 1942 and October 1945.
+The name of the newspaper was selected from over 30 entries and was submitted by S. Kido, who reasoned the objective of the newspaper was, "to record chronologically events that occur at this outpost of the desert for pioneering endeavors of the Japanese race."

+The final edition of the newspaper (volume XXVII number 18) was published in English on October 23rd, 1945 and in Japanese on October 24th.

 Clara Breed, a librarian from San Diego, made a point of maintaining contact with Poston camp children she had met in San Diego.
 She corresponded with many of them and sent them reading materials and other gifts.
 Their letters to her became an important record of life in the camps.
 Hundreds of "Dear Miss Breed" postcards and letters are now part of the permanent archives at the Japanese American National Museum and were the basis for a 2006 book, Dear Miss Breed: True Stories of the Japanese American Incarceration during World War II and a Librarian Who Made a Difference, by Joanne Oppenheim.

-Three reports (Labor; Leisure; Demands) and an autobiography written by Richard Nishimoto, an Issei worker for the University of California's Japanese American Evacuation and Resettlement Study (JERS), were published in Inside an American Concentration Camp: Japanese American Resistance at Poston, Arizona.
+Three reports ("Labor", "Leisure", and "Demands") and an autobiography written by Richard Nishimoto, an Issei worker for the University of California's Japanese American Evacuation and Resettlement Study, were published in Inside an American Concentration Camp: Japanese American Resistance at Poston, Arizona.

-A novel by Cynthia Kadohata, Weedflower, illustrates the life of a Japanese American girl and her family after the bombing of Pearl Harbor, when they are incarcerated at Poston.
+A novel by Cynthia Kadohata, Weedflower, illustrates the life of a Japanese-American girl and her family after the bombing of Pearl Harbor, when they are incarcerated at Poston.
 The book is fiction but contains facts from interviews of incarcerees and Mohave Indians who lived on the reservation.
 The passage on the back of the book reads "Twelve-year-old Sumiko's life can be divided into two parts: before Pearl Harbor and after it.
 Before the bombing, although she was lonely, she was used to being the only Japanese American in her class and she always had her family to comfort her.
 When the government forces all of the Japanese Americans living in California into internment camps, Sumiko soon discovers that the Japanese are just as unwanted on the Mohave reservation they have been shipped to as they were at home.
 But then she meets a young Mohave boy, who, after initial resentment, becomes her first real friend.
 Together, they navigate the racial and political challenges of the times, and both help each other understand the true meaning of friendship."